Laudatio Turiae: Identities

 However, the extant remains of the Laudatio Turiae are missing the fragmented piece that contains the identities of both the husband and wife, so they are not actually named on the extant inscription.
-As a result, the identification with Turia is no longer generally accepted.
+As a result, the identification with Turia is generally no longer accepted.

 Location

 The Laudatio Turiae is currently housed in the Museo Nazionale Romano at the Terme di Diocleziano (Baths of Diocletian) in Rome.